The Bankrate promise

 - Fine jewelry

 - Sporting equipment

 Tips for insuring your valuable items

 Valuable items, like a wedding ring or antique collection, are likely prized possessions, and it’s important to get the right type of insurance and the right amount of coverage to protect them.
-Here are some tips for insuring valuables:
+Here are some tips for insuring expensive items:

 Check what your policy covers

-Whether it’s homeowners or renters insurance, check to see what the policy covers and what coverage limits are for valuables.
+Whether it’s homeowners, condo owners or renters insurance, check to see what the policy covers and what coverage limits are for valuables.
 Note that most insurance policies have different coverage limits for damage and theft.
 Find out if the policy includes all perils or named perils coverage for personal property to determine what losses are covered under your policy.

 Get your items appraised

 If unsure how much valuable items are worth, consider getting them appraised by a professional.
 An appraisal will help determine if an insurance policy’s coverage limits offer enough protection or if extra coverage is needed.
 Because some valuable items appreciate over time, it’s a good idea to get appraisals every few years to ensure their value is accurate and the coverage is sufficient.
 It may be especially critical to get heirloom items that are personally valuable to you appraised since it might not be possible to compare those items to other items currently on the market.